microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/search-api-overview.md

 ## Get selected properties

-When searching an entity type, such as **message**, **event**, **drive**, **driveItem**, **list**, **listItem**, **site**, **externalItem**, you can specify the **fields** property to specify the properties to be returned in the response.
-This is equivalent to the [select parameter](/graph/query-parameters#select-parameter) in the REST calls.
-For search does not support any of those parameters since the behavior is expressed in the POST Body.
+When searching an entity type, such as **message**, **event**, **drive**, **driveItem**, **list**, **listItem**, **site**, **externalItem**, you can include in the **fields** property specific entity properties to return in the search results.
+This is similar to using the [OData system query option, $select](/graph/query-parameters#select-parameter) in REST requests.
+The search API does not technically support these query options because the behavior is expressed in the POST body.

-For all these entity types, this will enable to trim down the fields returned in the response (typically to optimize the over the wire payload).
+For all these entity types, specifying the **fields** property reduces the number of properties returned in the response, optimizing the payload over the wire.

-The **listItem** and **externalItem** entities are the only entities which enable you to retrieve extended fields configured in the schema.
+The **listItem** and **externalItem** entities are the only supported entities that allow getting extended fields configured in the schema.
 You cannot retrieve extended properties from all the other entities.
 For example, if you created a field for **externalItem** in the search schema, or if you have a custom column on a **listItem**, you can retrieve these properties from search.
 To retrieve an extended property on a file, specify the **listItem** type in the request.

 If the **fields** specified in the request are not present in the schema, they will not be returned in the response.
 Invalid fields in the request are silently ignored.